Why they run

 - Outward rebellious behavior is often the start of trouble, but not always.
 Inward rebellion is also a problem, such as depression and isolating from their family.

 - Substance use, mostly alcohol and marijuana.
 Both cause paranoia and depression and aggravate anger.
 I discovered many parents believe there’s no problem with marijuana, but scientific research shows marijuana is especially damaging to adolescents!
-See Marijuana and psychosis in teens.
+See Marijuana is uniquely dangerous for troubled teens and Marijuana and psychosis in teens.

 - Disclosure of intentions to run away.
 Some teens will hint that they want to run away and some will outright threaten their family with running.

 - Expressing fantasies that they will ‘divorce’ their family.
-Teens often believe they can be legally emancipated before age 18, get a GED* and a job, and be free.
+Teens often believe they can be legally emancipated before age 18, skip high school and get a GED* and a job, and be free.
 A juvenile court judge told me otherwise!
 The legal test for emancipation is very restrictive. *General Educational Development exam–a less valuable substitute for a high school diploma.

 - Accumulation of money and possessions.
 To survive, runaway teens need resources.
 Some prepare for their run by saving any money they receive.
 They might keep a bag or backpack of clothes and food in the closet to make a quick escape.